sn8k/Jupiter-project/docs/user_guide.md

 ## Configuration

-Jupiter looks for a `jupiter.yaml` file in the project root.
+Jupiter looks for a `<project>.jupiter.yaml` file in the project root (legacy `jupiter.yaml` is still read for backward compatibility).
 You can configure the server, UI, and meeting integration there.

-Example `jupiter.yaml`:
+Example `<project>.jupiter.yaml`:

 ```yaml
 server: